facebook-pixel

 Southwestern offers a wide range of life-long learning and personal exploration opportunities to enrich your life.
 We offer a variety of community education classes at our beautiful Coos and Curry campuses, and online as well.
 All of our Community Classes are noncredit, and taught by highly qualified individuals from our local communities.

-Fall Term classes start Monday, September 15, 2025 and are listed below.
+Winter Term classes start Monday, January 5, 2026 and are listed below.

 To register for a class: